Skip to content

 In macular edema associated with inflammation there is no standard treatment algorithm and patients are exposed to therapies with limited efficacy and undesirable side effects.

-There is an unmet need for potent therapies with a better safety profile.
-With bispecific IL-6 and VEGF inhibition, which confer a synergistic anti-inflammatory and anti-permeability effect, along with the proven safety profile of an intravitreal biologic, KSI-101 is positioned to be a first-line therapy for all retinal diseases with an inflammatory component
+There is an unmet need for minimally invasive potent therapies with a better safety profile.
+With bispecific IL-6 and VEGF inhibition, which confer a synergistic anti-inflammatory and anti-permeability effect, along with the proven safety profile of an intravitreal biologic, KSI-101 can become the first-line therapy for all retinal diseases with an inflammatory component

 Studies show that both IL-6 and VEGF play a key role in retinal inflammatory disease